aiops/logsight-sdk-py/docs/source/quick_guide/quick_guide.rst

 + Authenticate the client
 + Attach the logger
-+ Send log data loaded from a file
++ Log logging statements
-+ Detect incident in the entire log data set
++ Verify the new deployment
-+ Show the details of the incident
++ Show the results of the verification

 Load packages
 =============

-Load the various packages used in this detecting incidents guide.
+Load the various packages used in this guide.

 .. code:: python